risketor/CoCoin.Appium/README.md

 ## Getting Started
 1. Open a terminal window/command prompt
 2. Clone this project.
-3. In exclipse or intellij IDE import as an existing maven project
+3. In eclipse or intellij IDE import as an existing maven project
 4. Rebuild

 ### Prerequisites